tsukakei/autoput-example/README.md

 - Implement

 You get 10 minutes for each project.
+I'd like you to implement test cases to achieve higher branch coverage.
+Even after your test cases get 100% coverage, I'd like you to write more test cases.

 - Run Test Cases